 The interim fee schedule lasted through calendar year 2016; beginning with calendar year 2017, all providers must pay a fee based upon a provider's revenue.
-However, it has been determined that the general fund appropriation and the revenue-based fee schedule will not adequately fund the DHS work related to HCBS licensing and maltreatment investigations under Chapter 245D.
+However, it has been determined that the general fund appropriation and the revenue-based fee schedule will not adequately fund the DHS work related to HCBS licensing and maltreatment investigations under Chapter

+245D.
 DHS recommends that providers have an on-site inspection at least every two years.
 Under our federally approved waiver plans, DHS is required to inspect providers at least every three years.
 If no changes are made, the current fee schedule provides resources sufficient for reviews of all providers only once every four or five years.
 In 2016, DHS proposed a new fee structure that would cover costs of biennial inspections, but it was not enacted.

 The Department's Licensing Division largely operates on an enterprise business model, collecting fees adequate to fund its licensing and investigative work.
 Costs associated with licensing HCBS fall into the following categories: direct licensing review, complaint investigation and application assistance, intake and maltreatment costs, legal costs, administrative hearings, management and administrative support, and information technology (IT) costs.
-Under the proposal, it is estimated that total HCBS-related costs are \$6.0 million the first year and \$5.8 million the second year, and thereafter.
+Under the proposal, it is estimated that if new staff are hired on July 1, 2017, the total HCBS-related costs would be \$6.0 million the first year and \$5.8 million the second year, and thereafter.
+However, due to anticipated delays in hiring new staff, the first year expenditures will likely be \$5.8 million.